ccardenosa/bios-setup-validator/README.md

       Intel_Turbo_Boost_Technology:
         value: UNDEFINED
         vendor_label: UNDEFINED
+    system_details:
+      BiosVersion: '0.29'
+      DetailsGatheredAt: 2023-09-07_125229
+      Id: Self
+      Manufacturer: ZTSYSTEMS
+      Model: ' '
+      Name: Proteus I_Mix
+      PartNumber: PA-00415-001
+      SerialNumber: 20739971N009
 ```

-As we can see, those attributes that we have not defined will appear as `UNDEFINED`, so that we become aware that they are not going to be used and we must eliminate them from our inventory.
+As we can see, those attributes that we have not defined (or mispelled) will appear as `UNDEFINED`, so that we are aware that we may not have written them correctly or that they are not going to be used and we should remove them from our inventory.
 As for those that are defined, the schema is attached so that we can fully understand the values it can take.
+In addition, relevant information about the system used for the query is added, as can be seen under the tag `system_details `.

 Once the information is analyzed, we can update our BIOS attribute values accordingly and get rid of all those attributes that are not defined:

-> **Note**: `bios_schema_readonly` is just for documentation purposes.
-We can keep it in case we need to adjust any attribute in the future.
+> **Note**: both `bios_schema_readonly` and `system_details` are just for documentation purposes.
+We can keep them in case we need to adjust any attribute in the future.

 ```
 $ cat opt/bmc-vendor-inventories/zt-systems/zt-systems-bios-attributes.yaml